Last updated December 14th, 2021 with new information.

 Increase audience reach and quality leads

-Partnership marketing also improves your leads and audience.
+Partner marketing also improves your leads and audience.
 Because you’re offering a new product, that helps you reach a new audience and re-target those you already connect with or serve.
-And many leads will self-qualify because they know they need that new service you’re offering
+And many leads will self-qualify because they know they need that new service you’re offering.

 Collaborate with other brands